-- Try all the hydraulic functions. - Check the steering. - Drive the truck slowly in both directions.
+- Test raise and lower operation. - Check the steering. - Drive the truck slowly in both directions.
 Check the reversing button. - Check braking distance in forward and reverse.
 Load size and floor conditions can affect these distances. - Drive through the full speed range in both forward and reverse. - Know the distance it takes to stop before you start working.
 If the braking distance is too long to stop safely, don't drive the truck. - Check Coast, QuickPickTM controls, and any other options your truck may have.